mayocube/craft-laravel-mix/README.md

 ## Requirements

 This plugin requires Craft CMS 3.0.0-RC5 or later.
+If you are using Craft CMS 2, use [version 1.0.0](https://github.com/Wiejeben/craft-laravel-mix/releases/tag/1.0.0).

 ## Installation